-- --prefix=PATH Specify installation prefix. - --disable-parallel-configure Disable parallel execution of configure scripts (parallel execution is enabled by default) - --{enable, disable}-kernel-poll Kernel poll support (enabled by default if possible) - --{enable, disable}-hipe HiPE support (enabled by default on supported platforms) - --{enable,disable}-fp-exceptions Floating point exceptions (an optimization for floating point operations).
-The default differs depending on operating system and hardware platform.
-Note that by enabling this you might get a seemingly working system that sometimes fail on floating point operations. - -- enable-m64-build Build 64-bit binaries using the -m64 flag to (g)cc - --enable-m32-build Build 32-bit binaries using the -m32 flag to (g) cc - --{enable, disable}-pie-Build position independent executable binaries. - --with-assumed-cache-line-size=SIZE Set assumed cache-line size in bytes.
+- --prefix=PATH Specify installation prefix. - --disable-parallel-configure Disable parallel execution of configure scripts (parallel execution is enabled by default) - --{enable,disable}-jit Force enabling or disabling of the JIT. - --{enable,disable}-kernel-poll Kernel poll support (enabled by default if possible) - --enable-m64-build Build 64-bit binaries using the -m64 flag to (g)cc - --enable-m32-build Build 32-bit binaries using the -m32 flag to (g)cc - --{enable,disable}-pie Build position independent executable binaries. - --with-assumed-cache-line-size=SIZE Set assumed cache-line size in bytes.
 Default is 64.
 Valid values are powers of two between and including 16 and 8192.
 The runtime system use this value in order to try to avoid false sharing.
 A too large value wastes memory.
-A to small value will increase the amount of false sharing. - --{with, without}-termcap termcap (without implies that only the old Erlang shell can be used) - --with-javac=JAVAC Specify Java compiler to use - --{with, without}-javac Java compiler (without implies that the jinterface application won't be built)
+A to small value will increase the amount of false sharing. - --{with, without}-termcap termcap (without implies that only the old Erlang shell can be used) - --with-javac=JAVAC Specify Java compiler to use - --{with,without}-javac Java compiler (without implies that the jinterface application won't be built) - --{enable,disable}-builtin-zlib-Use the built-in source for zlib. - --{enable,disable}-dynamic-ssl-lib-Enable or disable dynamic OpenSSL libraries when linking the crypto NIF.
+By default dynamic linking is done unless it does not work or is if it is a Windows system. - --{with, without}-ssl OpenSSL (without implies that the crypto, ssh, and ssl won't be built) - --with-ssl=PATH Specify base location of OpenSSL include and lib directories.